ffrankies/BigDataTextSummarization/README.md

   - The data in the JSON file (`/sentences/part-0000-....-c000.json`) is not fully cleaned.
 There should still be some HTML artifacts that could be gotten rid of.
   - We will want to remove stop words and punctuation.
   - We may want to use the roots of words instead of the full words
 - The `nltk` module has the `word_tokenize` function and the `FreqDist` class that should do a majority of the counting work for us.
 It also has a database of stop words somewhere.

+---- The Above Section is Considered Complete ----

+- Now, we have to focus on getting 'important' words
+- One way to do that: TF_IDF (Term Frequency - Inverse Document Frequency)
+  - We'll want to run that before filtering
+  - We may also want to compare that to filtering
+  - Words with highest (tf-idf) score are the 'most important'
+- Another way (more experimental), is to look at word collocations (words used together)
+  - The basic idea is, if two words are used together, we can use them either together (police + officer)
+  - Or we can only pick one of them (police)

+## Unit 2

+- For unit two, we're building on top of unit 1
+- We're looking at using synonyms of the words to give them more meaning / context
+- For example, 'fire' has multiple meanings.
+If we surround it with the synonyms for the *correct* usage of the word in context, the summary will make more 'sense'
+- It can also decrease our word count by grouping similar words together

 # Useful Info